sdesalas/vue-client-loader/README.md

 Vue Loader is a client-side module loader used to turn `.vue` files into client-side components.

-No dependencies or build toolchain required.
+No dependencies or build toolchains required.

 ### `index.html`
 ```html